-The following table and graph illustrate the hypothetical total return and payment at maturity on the notes linked to a hypothetical Index.
-The "total return" as used in this pricing supplement is the number, expressed as a percentage that results from comparing the payment at maturity per \$1,000 principal amount note to \$1,000.
+The following table and graph illustrate the hypothetical total return and payment at maturity on the notes linked to two hypothetical Indices.
+The "total return" as used in this pricing supplement is the number, expressed as a percentage, that results from comparing the payment at maturity per \$1,000 principal amount note to \$1,000.
 The hypothetical total returns and payments set forth below assume the following:

-- an Initial Value of 100.00;

-- an Upside Leverage Factor of 1.05; and

-- a Contingent Buffer Amount of 30.00%.
+- an Initial Value for the Lesser Performing Index of 100.00; - a Contingent Digital Return of 35.25%; and - a Barrier Amount for the Lesser Performing Index of 75.00 (equal to 75.00% of its hypothetical Initial Value).

-The hypothetical Initial Value of 100.00 has been chosen for illustrative purposes only and may not represent a likely actual Initial Value.
-The actual Initial Value will be the closing level of the Index on the Pricing Date and will be provided in the pricing supplement.
-For historical data regarding the actual closing levels of the Index, please see the historical information set forth under "The Index" in this pricing supplement.
+The hypothetical Initial Value of the Lesser Performing Index of 100.00 has been chosen for illustrative purposes only and may not represent a likely actual Initial Value of either Index.
+The actual Initial Value of each Index will be the closing level of that Index on the Pricing Date and will be provided in the pricing supplement.
+For historical data regarding the actual closing levels of each Index, please see the historical information set forth under "The Indices" in this pricing supplement.